captbaritone/raven-for-redux/README.md

 2. Adds your state and last action as context to _all_ errors, not just reducer exceptions.
 3. Allows filtering action breadcrumbs before sending to Sentry
+4. Allows you to define a user context mapping from the state

 ## API: `createRavenMiddleware(Raven, [options])`